tufts-digital-collections-archives/aspace-cuid-plugin/README.md

     # we are using sequences, but it's also possible for someone to
     # manually edit the CUID and use something that the sequence
     # hasn't hit yet.
-So, when making a new sequence, lets try 100 times.
+So, when making a new sequence, lets try up-to
+    # 100 times.
     sequence = increment_component_sequence(identifier)
     100.times do
       break if where(component_id: "#{identifier}.#{sequence}").empty?